 The antibiotics worked quickly, as they often do for ear infections, and the next morning my sweet baby girl felt much better, though still not back to her usual perky self.
 The rest of the family had headed into the Magic Kingdom very early that day, while I took my time with Baby Zu to make sure she was feeling okay.
 She was very clingy, but very content riding on my back in the Bitybean, so we met up with everyone in Frontierland.
 While my mother, son and husband flitted to and fro from ride to ride, my father and I found an out of the way porch equipped with rocking chairs.
 It was the perfect spot for my dad to people-watch (one of his favorite things), and for me to attempt to nurse Baby Zu and get her down for her morning nap.

 But that’s when things started to escalate.
 Within minutes of offering my breast to my daughter, she was not only shrieking inconsolably, but also writhing around as if I was torturing her.
 People started turning their heads, probably convinced that they were about to become eye witnesses in a domestic violence case.
 It was hard to believe such a loud sound could come out of such a tiny body.
 This was one little girl who was ANGRY.
 She was tired, so she wanted to nurse to sleep, but her ears still hurt too much to suck.
 But when she’s hurting she seeks comfort from the breast…but then that made her ears hurt…and then that made her scream.
 It was a maddening cycle that was impossible for a 12 month old’s brain to comprehend.
+See it here how to deal with such situations.

 My dad of course had asked if there was anyway he could help, but there really wasn’t anything anyone could do.
 She just needed to scream in her mommy’s arms, and all I could do was hold her and love her until she finally gave in to sleep.
 As I wrestled with her in the chair, desperately trying to calm her down, I started to notice the eyes.
 First it was just quick, darting glances from people that were passing by, but then it turned into blatant staring.
 I looked away but I still felt everyone’s eyes burning holes into my head.